WRLC/HSUSpaceUse/README.md

       9. update L2.sql (located in updateScriptsForFloorLayout)
       10. update L3.sql (located in updateScriptsForFloorLayout)
       11. activity_populate.sql

-#### Deployment Notes
-To get the Upload functionality working you might have to change the path for the images folder to the correct path for your server, you can find this file in source/upload-floor.php on line 61.

 ## Built With
 [LeafLet.js](https://leafletjs.com/) - JavaScript plug-in used to make the map.